ajguerrer/ajguerrer.github.io/content/blog/google-test/tour.md

   encourages consideration for how the interface will be *used*.[^5]
 - Good code quality is taught, not enforced.
 Create a culture that teaches code quality through code review, pair programming, and mentoring.[^15]
+- Don't obsess over coverage numbers.
+Use code coverage reports to identify areas that are not covered and human judgement over whether to cover it.
+For example, frequently changed code should be covered.[^19]
+- Consider investing in mutation testing, a automated tool that "mutates" code and expects tests to fail.
+Tuned properly, it can help find oversights in tests that are worth fixing. [^20]

 ## Productivity